 It's difficult to write about education, everything is [or should be] a learning experience.
 A few years ago @roberthillclimb and I tried to start an outdoor clothing and equipment company.
 I still firmly believe we had sound ideas and a valid business model but unfortunately we didn't have the funding to follow through.
 Only now we're starting to see some of those ideas implemented by other, more established companies.
 Although this business failed, it was a great learning experience.

-I know a number of programming languages and am always working to learn more.
+I know a number of programming languages & tech and am always working to learn more.
 Currently I know:

 I have been published in magazines and online a few times and have presented on a variety of topics, all of which I am very proud: